Kulturkampf: Pre-1871

 In the Vormärz period, Catholic publications usually portrayed revolutions as negative and dangerous to the existing order as well as to the interests of the Catholic Church.
 Most of them considered a viable Catholicism to be necessary for the very health of society and state and to be the only true and effective protection against the scourge of revolution.

-The unsuccessful German revolutions of 1848–49, which the Catholic Church had opposed, produced no democratic reforms and attempts to radically disentangle state-church relationships failed.
-In the revolutionary parliament, many prominent representatives of political Catholicism sat on the right-wing.
+The unsuccessful German revolutions of 1848–1849, which the Catholic Church had opposed, produced no democratic reforms and attempts to radically disentangle state-church relationships failed.
+In the revolutionary parliament, many prominent representatives of political Catholicism sat on the right wing.
 In the years following the revolution, Catholicism became increasingly politicized due to rising liberal ideologies contrasted with the anti-modernist and anti-liberal policies of the Vatican.
 The Catholic dogmas and doctrines promulgated in 1854, 1864 and 1870 were perceived in Germany as direct attacks on the modern nation state.

-Thus, Bismarck, the Liberals and the Conservatives representing orthodox Protestants found the Centre Party's support of the pope highly provocative.
-Many Catholics shared these sentiments, especially against the pope's declared infallibility and the majority of Catholic German bishops deemed the definition of the dogma as "'unpropitious' in light of the situation in Germany".
+Bismarck, the Liberals, and the Conservatives, representing orthodox Protestants, found the Centre Party's support of the pope highly provocative.
+Many Catholics shared these sentiments, especially against the pope's declared infallibility and the majority of Catholic German bishops deemed the definition of the dogma as "unpropitious in light of the situation in Germany".
 While most Catholics eventually reconciled themselves to the doctrine, some founded the small breakaway Old Catholic Church.
 According to the Bavarian head of government, Hohenlohe, the dogma of infallibility compromised the Catholics' loyalty to the state.
 He sent a circular letter to all the diplomatic representatives of the Bavarian Kingdom saying, "The only dogmatic thesis which Rome desires to have decided by the Council, and which the Jesuits in Italy and Germany are now agitating, is the question of the Infallibility of the Pope.
-This pretension once become a dogma, will have a wider scope than the purely spiritual spheres, and will become evidently a political question: for it will raise the power of the Sovereign Pontiff, even in temporal matters, above all the princes and peoples of Christendom."
+This pretension, once become a dogma, will have a wider scope than the purely spiritual spheres, and will become evidently a political question: for it will raise the power of the Sovereign Pontiff, even in temporal matters, above all the princes and peoples of Christendom."

-The liberal majorities in the Imperial Diet and the Prussian parliament as well as liberals in general regarded the Church as backward, a hotbed for reactionaries, enemies of progress and cast monastic life as the epitome of a backward Catholic medievalism.
-They were alarmed by the dramatic rise in the numbers of monasteries, convents and clerical religious groups in an era of widespread religious revival.
-The Diocese of Cologne, for example, saw a tenfold increase of monks and nuns between 1850 and 1872.
+The liberal majorities in the Imperial Diet and the Prussian parliament, as well as liberals in general, regarded the Church as backward, a hotbed for reactionaries, enemies of progress and cast monastic life as the epitome of a backward Catholic medievalism.
+They were alarmed by the dramatic rise in the number of monasteries, convents and clerical religious groups in an era of widespread religious revival.
+The Diocese of Cologne, for example, saw a tenfold increase in monks and nuns between 1850 and 1872.
 Prussian authorities were particularly suspicious of the spread of monastic life among the Polish and French minorities.

-The Church, in turn, saw the National-Liberals as its worst enemy, accusing them of spearheading the war against Christianity and the Catholic Church.
+In turn, the Church saw the National-Liberals as its worst enemy, accusing them of spearheading the war against Christianity and the Catholic Church.